panda3d/panda3d-docs/programming/networking/distributed/server-repositories.rst

-As you see in the example above, we simply have to gather the port and a list of DC files, which we will take a closer look in a later section, and pass all of that to the ServerRepository constructor.
+As you see in the example above, we simply have to gather the port and a list of DC files, which we will take a closer look in a later section, and pass all of that to the :class:`.ServerRepository` constructor.

 The threadedNet parameter if true, tells the underlying networking system to use threads to listen for incoming data.
 It has a subtle effect on performance, but